Pat Howell

-Patrick Gerrard Howell (born March 12, 1957) is a former American college and professional football player who was an offensive lineman in the National Football League (NFL) for seven seasons during the late 1970s and 1980s.
-Howell played college football at the University of Southern California, and was recognized as an All-American.
-A second-round pick in the 1979 NFL Draft, he played professionally for the Atlanta Falcons and Houston Oilers of the NFL.
+Patrick Gerrard Howell (born March 12, 1957) is an American former professional football player who was an offensive lineman for seven seasons in the National Football League (NFL) during the late 1970s and 1980s.
+Howell played college football for the USC Trojans, earning unanimous All-American honors in 1978.
+A second-round pick in the 1979 NFL draft, he played professionally for the Atlanta Falcons and Houston Oilers of the NFL.

-Early years
+Early life

 Howell was born in Fresno, California.
 He was a Parade magazine high school All-American for Fresno High School football team in 1974, and Central California Valley discus throw champion in track and field.

 College career

 Howell attended the University of Southern California, where he played for the USC Trojans football team.
-As a senior in 1978, he received consensus first-team All-American honors.
+As a senior in 1978, he received unanimous All-American honors.